How to Hide Time and Date in Windows 11 System Tray

 The system tray, located in the bottom-right corner of your screen, typically displays the clock and calendar.
 Hiding these elements offers a cleaner, more focused desktop experience.

-This option to hide the time and date is available in Windows 11 build 23440 and later versions.
-If you don’t see these settings, your Windows build may not yet support this feature.
+The option to hide the time and date is available in Windows 11 build 23440 and later.
+If you do not see these settings, your Windows build may not yet support this feature.

 You can hide the time and date in Windows 11 by going to Settings > Time & Language and toggling off the “Hide time and date in the System tray” option.
 If this option is not available, you may need to use the Registry Editor.